markd2/MarkDnD/KidsOnBikes/session-1-notes.md

         he's trying.
   - ALLISON - positive, for the bully need an offset (17)
     - what aspect of this character's personality do you use a model for your own.
-I respect how DGF ALLISON has.
+I respect how DGAF ALLISON has.
 I really appreciate it, she seems cool because she like effortless does not care about people, and something I try to embody - is not caring about people.
   - Backpack